USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 ### CCTM_LTNGHRLY: hourly lightning emissions file
 [Return to Table 7-1](#ltngdiag1_t)

-This optional 3-D CCTM file contains hourly lightning NO emissions (mol/s) calculated in-line by the CCTM.
-This file is only created if the CTM_LTNGDIAG_1 environment variable is set to Y (Default is N).
+This optional 3-D CCTM file contains hourly lightning NO emissions (mol/s) calculated in-line by the CCTM when setting the CTM_LTNG_NO environment variable to Y. This file is only created if the CTM_LTNGDIAG_1 environment variable is set to Y (Default is N).

 <a id=ltngdiag2></a>
 ### CCTM_LTNGCOL: hourly column total lightning emissions
 [Return to Table 7-1](#ltngdiag2_t)

-This optional 2-D CCTM file contains hourly column-total lightning NO emissions (mol/s) calculated in-line by the CCTM.
-This file is only created if the CTM_LTNGDIAG_2 environment variable is set to Y (Default is N).
+This optional 2-D CCTM file contains hourly column-total lightning NO emissions (mol/s) calculated in-line by the CCTM when setting the CTM_LTNG_NO environment variable to Y. This file is only created if the CTM_LTNGDIAG_2 environment variable is set to Y (Default is N).

 <a id=ctm_rj1></a>
 ### CCTM_PHOTDIAG1: In-line photolysis inputs and outputs - summary file